spaceofmiah/py-tac-toe/README.md

 ![py-tac-toe game (cli)](assets/image/py-tac-toe.png)

+# Setup

+- Clone this repository

+- Create a virtual environment and activate it

+- Install all dependencies in requirements.txt

+- Run application using `python src/game_engine.py`

 ### How it is played

 **py-tac-toe** is a two player game.
 During game play players can only make three moves.